 An extra cardi or light sweater: I used mine only during the flight.
 Other than that, it is always too hot to even conceive the thought of wearing something warm.

 An extra pair of shoes: this is totally up to you, but I was glad to have something more lightweight that I could wear around the camp at night.
-I took a pair of Converse All Stars but going back I would opt for a pair of light canvas shoes.
-They are much lighter to carry, and go well with jungle clothes.
+I took a pair of Tropicfeel and another of light canvas shoes.
+They are light to carry, and go well with jungle clothes.

 Beauty and Personal Care